 Dr Webb’s research interests are in public international law, including international dispute settlement, international criminal law, international humanitarian law, international human rights law, and the law of international organisations.
 She is also very interested in the immunities of States, their officials and international organisations.
 On the 60th anniversary of the adoption of the Genocide Convention in 2008, she published, together with Hirad Abtahi, the complete travaux préparatoires.
 In 2012, she was the co-editor, with Professor Claus Kress, of the tenth anniversary issue of the Journal of International Criminal Justice.
 She is co-chair of the journal’s Editorial Committee.
 She was appointed to the Editorial Board of the Leiden Journal of International Law in 2014.

 A monograph based on her doctoral thesis, International Judicial Integration and Fragmentation, was published in May 2013 by Oxford University Press.
 She co-authored with Lady Hazel Fox QC the third edition of The Law of State Immunity (Oxford University Press, 2013).

-She is currently working on research projects related to the legal practice of the United Nations and the law of State immunity.
+She is currently working on research projects related to the legal practice of the United Nations and the law of State immunity, and the right to a fair trial.
 She is the recipient of a 2013 KPI Policy Impact Grant on Effective Parliamentary Oversight of Human Rights.

 Dalia Marek (first supervisor)